zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[haad / proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
 Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 ## C++

+* 【2025-11-06】[weolar / miniblink49](https://github.com/weolar/miniblink49) - a lighter, faster browser kernel of blink to integrate HTML UI in your app. 一个小巧、轻量的浏览器内核，用来取代wke和libcef
 * 【2025-11-05】[jurplel / qView](https://github.com/jurplel/qView) - Practical and minimal image viewer
 * 【2025-11-05】[pqrs-org / Karabiner-Elements](https://github.com/pqrs-org/Karabiner-Elements) - Karabiner-Elements is a powerful tool for customizing keyboards on macOS
 * 【2025-11-03】[BrunoLevy / learn-fpga](https://github.com/BrunoLevy/learn-fpga) - Learning FPGA, yosys, nextpnr, and RISC-V